aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

    - descriptive statistics
    - sharing money in ratios (determining whether I received correct amount).
    - picking largest of large whole numbers or fractions, representing monetary amounts or physical quantities
-   - integer division from partition perspective - sharing money without bias for any recipient (hence a common quotient) or cheating by distributor (hence remainder must be smaller than divisor).
+   - integer division from sharing perspective - sharing money without bias for any recipient (hence a common quotient) or cheating by distributor (hence remainder must be smaller than divisor).

 8. Ways of adopting textbook "forward-only" exercises for early algebra.